deneuville/cryptanalysisSHMWW_C/README.md

 ## Generating an instance along with signatures

-Song *et al.* proposed two sets of parameters: PARA-1 and PARA-2 respectively targeting 80 and 128 bits of classical security (see Table 1 of [SHMWW]).
+Song *et al.* proposed two sets of parameters: PARA-1 and PARA-2 respectively targeting 80 and 128 bits of classical security (see Table 1 of [SHMWW20]).

 To generate an instance of PARA-`X` along with `N` signatures for that instance, run:
 ```./breakSHMWW X N 1```